Creating quantum correlations in generalized entanglement swapping: Results

 \textbf{Entanglement:} Entanglement of each of the states $\rho_{12|i}$, $\rho_{34|i}$ and $\rho_{14|i}$ is determined by taking $x = 0.8$ in Eqs.(\ref{ent214}), (\ref{ent212}), (\ref{ent234}).
 In this case also, we get that $\mathcal{E}_{\rho_{14|i}} > 0$, $\mathcal{E}_{\rho_{12|i}}>0$, $\mathcal{E}_{\rho_{34|i}} > 0$ for the whole range of $\lambda$ except at $\lambda=0$.
 This holds for any $i \in \{1,2,3,4\}$.
 The variation of $\mathcal{E}_{\rho_{14|i}}$, $\mathcal{E}_{\rho_{12|i}}$, $\mathcal{E}_{\rho_{34|i}}$ with $\lambda$ is depicted in Fig. \ref{figent4}.

 {

 }

-Hence, in this protocol also, entanglement is created in the pair ($1,4$) without completely destroying the entanglement content in the pairs ($1,2$) and ($3,4$).
-Furthermore, gain in entanglement in ($1,4$) increases with an decrease in loss of entanglement in the pair ($3,4$) as we vary $\lambda$ for $0$ to $1$.\\
+Hence, in this protocol also, entanglement is created in the pair ($1,4$), but the entanglement content is not destroyed completely in the pairs ($1,2$) and ($3,4$).
+This is valid for the whole range of the measurement parameter $\lambda$ except at $\lambda=0$.

-\textbf{EPR steering:} Using the expressions of the eigenvalues of the matrices $T_{\rho_{14|i}}^TT_{\rho_{14|i}}$, $T_{\rho_{12|i}}^TT_{\rho_{12|i}}$ and $T_{\rho_{34|i}}^TT_{\rho_{34|i}}$ mentioned earlier and putting $x=0.8$, we get the following results for all $i \in \{1,2,3,4\}$: $\mathcal{S}_{\rho_{14|i}} > 0$ for all $\lambda \in (0,1]$; whereas $\mathcal{S}_{\rho_{34|i}} = \mathcal{S}_{\rho_{12|i}} = 0$ for all $\lambda \in [0,1]$.\\
+\textbf{EPR steering:} Using the expressions of the eigenvalues of the matrices $T_{\rho_{14|i}}^TT_{\rho_{14|i}}$, $T_{\rho_{12|i}}^TT_{\rho_{12|i}}$ and $T_{\rho_{34|i}}^TT_{\rho_{34|i}}$ mentioned earlier and putting $x=0.8$, we get the following results for all $i \in \{1,2,3,4\}$: $\mathcal{S}_{\rho_{14|i}} > 0$ for all $\lambda \in (0,1]$; whereas $\mathcal{S}_{\rho_{34|i}} = \mathcal{S}_{\rho_{12|i}} = 0$ for all $\lambda \in [0,1]$.

-\textbf{Bell nonlocality:} Using Eqs.(\ref{t14}), (\ref{t12}), (\ref{t34}) and putting $x=0.8$, we get the following results in the context of Bell nonlocality for all $i \in \{1,2,3,4\}$: $\mathcal{N}_{\rho_{14|i}} > 0$ for all $\lambda \in (0,1]$, $\mathcal{N}_{\rho_{12|i}}=0$ and $\mathcal{N}_{\rho_{34|i}} = 0$ for all $\lambda \in [0,1]$.\\
+\textbf{Bell nonlocality:} Using Eqs.(\ref{t14}), (\ref{t12}), (\ref{t34}) and putting $x=0.8$, we get the following results in the context of Bell nonlocality for all $i \in \{1,2,3,4\}$: $\mathcal{N}_{\rho_{14|i}} > 0$ for all $\lambda \in (0,1]$, $\mathcal{N}_{\rho_{12|i}}=0$ and $\mathcal{N}_{\rho_{34|i}} = 0$ for all $\lambda \in [0,1]$.

 The above results are summarized in Table \ref{tab4}.
 It is evident from Table \ref{tab4} that the resulting state $\rho_{14|i}$ (for all possible outcomes $i$), generated after completion of our protocol using the POVM (\ref{povm2}) with $x=0.8$, is Bell nonlocal for the whole range of $\lambda$ except at $\lambda=0$.
 Thus this protocol is an operational tool to construct a single parameter family of mixed states (where the state parameter is $\lambda$) that is Bell nonlocal for the whole range of the state parameter, except for case when the state parameter is equal to zero.